sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Recommendation
 Corporations with unusually large positive gaps should be reviewed more closely, especially when the gap also appears repeatedly over several years.

+## Question 4
+### Does a corporation’s 2024–2025 performance tell the same story as its five-year pattern?

+### Finding
+Not always.

+The 2024–2025 comparison gives a useful snapshot of where a corporation currently stands relative to its peer group, but that snapshot does not necessarily represent its longer-term pattern.

+A corporation can be above its peer median in the latest year without having shown the same gap consistently across the previous years.
+The reverse is also possible: a corporation may have a persistent five-year gap even if its most recent result has moved closer to, or below, the peer median.

+### Insight
+This was an important distinction in the analysis.

+Looking only at 2024–2025 could make a recent change look like a long-standing performance issue.
+At the same time, looking only at the five-year classification could hide recent improvement or deterioration.

+Using both views together gives a better picture: the latest-year result shows where a corporation is now, while the persistent-gap classification adds the longer-term context.

+### Recommendation
+Current-year performance and longer-term patterns should be reviewed together rather than used interchangeably.

+Corporations that have both a persistent gap and a large current-year gap may deserve more immediate attention.
+Corporations whose latest-year result differs from their historical pattern may also be worth reviewing to understand whether the change represents improvement, deterioration, or normal year-to-year variation.

+Additional years of data would help determine whether recent changes continue or are temporary.

 However, a large gap should be treated as a signal for further investigation rather than a conclusion about why a corporation is performing differently.

 Patient volumes, case mix, hospital capacity, staffing, and other operational factors would be needed to understand what may be behind these differences.